top of page

 • Hook-and-eye closures let you tighten the band over time as the elastic relaxes.

-• J-hooks or racerback convertibility can increase support by shifting the weight toward the centre of your torso.
+• J-hooks or racerback convertibility can increase support by shifting the weight of your bust toward the centre of your torso.

 Seamed vs. Seamless

 Seamed cups provide structure and shape, particularly in full-bust sizes.
-Seamless styles tend to stretch too much or sit too shallow to manage bounce effectively.
+Seamless styles can sometimes fit too shallow to manage bounce effectively.

-The trade-off: Seams offer support, but can cause chafing if the bra doesn't fit properly or the fabric isn't soft enough.
-A well-fitted, seamed bra with smooth finishing on the inside is often ideal.
+The trade-off: Seams offer support, but can cause chafing if the bra doesn't fit properly, or if the fabric or sewing construction isn't soft enough.
+A well-fitted, seamed bra with smooth finishing on the inside is often ideal, although we are seeing more options with smooth inner cups, and seamed outer layers.

 Racerback Styles